 Unable to visit during business hours?
 Use the black After Hours Drop Box located to the left of the entrance to safely leave your payment.

-Mail your check or money order to either our P.O.
-Box or directly to our office.
+Mail your check or money order directly to the Department of Utilities office.
 Be sure to include your account number (beginning with “B”) on the memo line.

 City of Newport, Department of Utilities